Izay Ayesha draws attention towards Wonderful parks

-Parks are exquisite gifts of nature to the human kind that never fails to create deep impression upon human perception.
-Parks provide the human race with virtual heaven on earth and they bring about profound serenity to human soul and spirit.
+Wonderful parks are exquisite gifts of nature to the human kind that never fails to create deep impression upon human perception.
+Wonderful parks provide the human race with virtual heaven on earth and they bring about profound serenity to human soul and spirit.
 These majestic landscapes are also a great tool for delving into multiple cultures with a view to understand them.
-Parks are great levelers and are considered to be ultimate solace providers.
+Wonderful parks are great levelers and are considered to be ultimate solace providers.

 Corcovado National Park, Costa Rica is located on the Osa Peninsula and this park is isolated and difficult to access making it a true sanctuary for nature adventure for visitors.
 Mainly comprising dense rainforest, it can only be accessed on foot.
 Hikers may encounter a huge variety of animals including sloths, various species of monkey, toucans, crocodiles and even wild animals.

 Naejangsan National Park, South Korea

 Located around the Naejangsan Mountain, this park is famous for its magnificent autumn colours when the park is at its busiest.
 Spring is also a popular time to go, to see the cherry blossom as well as a large variety of flowers and trees.
 The best way to fully appreciate the park landscape is from the cable car.
 Visitors can stop off at temples along the hiking routes, where they can take part in tea ceremonies and other cultural activities.